YinHk-Notes/javascript-cheatsheet-and-note/problems/var, let & const.md

 The `let` and `const` keywords were added to JavaScript in 2015.

 If you want your code to run in older browser, you must use `var`.

+### When to use let or const?
+If you want a general rule: always declare variables with `const`.

+If you think the value of the variable can change, use `let`.

 ### decalre let & const
 ```js